JamieShifter/todo-list-react/README.md

 ***

 ## Step by step

+To download some example tasks to get you started, click "Pobierz przykładowe zadania"

 To add new task, simply write it in the top text field and click the submit button "Dodaj zadanie"